-The second video in the series reviews Fixed Index Annuities.
+The second video in the series reviews Fixed Index Annuities (FIAs).
 This type of annuity is often the best fit for Annuity Watch USA clients.
-Fixed Index Annuities carry many of the benefits of other types of annuities while avoiding many of the potential compromises carried by other annuities.
+FIAs carry many of the benefits of other types of annuities while avoiding many of the potential compromises carried by other annuities.

-The third video in this series covers how principal protection works with fixed index annuities.
+The third video in this series covers how principal protection works with FIAs.
 Capitalizing on market gains without risking your initial investment principal may seem too good to be true.
 In this video Cathy explains how insurance companies are able to offer annuity packages that do just that!

 The fourth video in this series explains the first of three common crediting methods for annuities.
 A crediting method dictates how earnings are calculated and divvied up throughout the year.
 This video covers the pros and cons for point to point crediting.